TriplyDB/Documentation/docs/triply-etl/generic/getting-started.md

 ?
 Target folder: my-etl
 ?
 Dataset name: my-etl
 ?
 Create a new TriplyDB API Token?
 Yes
 ?
-Your TriplyDB URL: triplydb.com
+Your TriplyDB URL: my-org.triply.cc
 ?
 Your TriplyDB email: my-account@my-organization.com
 ?
 Your TriplyDB password: [hidden]
 🏁 Your project my-etl is ready for use in my-etl.